willmcpherson2/willmcpherson2.github.io/_posts/2025-08-03-whitney-houston.md

 America is 10 days into the Gulf War.
 They lead a 42-country coalition in a campaign to liberate Kuwait.

-The United States enjoys the strongest military in the world, the largest economy, veto power in the UN, powerful positions in NATO and leads the world in cultural exports.
+The United States enjoys the strongest military in the world, the largest economy, veto power in the UN, powerful positions in NATO and a dominant cultural export.

 > The anthem will be followed by a flyover of F-16 jets from the 56th Tactical Training Wing at MacDill air force base...